raamcosta/compose-destinations-docs/docs/common-use-cases/set-up-for-multi-modular-project/multi-modular-set-up.md

 **Creating Navigator Interfaces for your Screens**

 You need an interface that contains functions to navigate within the app.
-Therefore, for each Screen ( *Composable marked with `@destionation`* ) create a simple inteface defining navigation functions applicable to that specific screen.
+Therefore, for each Screen ( *Composable marked with `@destination`* ) create a simple inteface defining navigation functions applicable to that specific screen.

 ```kotlin